ShamWuo/HOAreply/deploy.md

 # Deployment & Production Checklist

-Use this guide when preparing BoardInbox AI Connect for production.
+Use this guide when preparing HOA Reply AI Connect for production.

 ## Required environment variables
 Create a `.env` (or set envs in your host) with these variables.
 Do NOT commit real values.